SebMedrano/github-slideshow/_posts/0000-01-02-SebMedrano.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-My text text texting textual texmex textex
+Did not like texmex :+1:
 Use the left arrow to go back!